empuxa/laravel-translation-manager/README.md

 - all translation strings are on one page, that's based on Tailwind CSS
 - it has (some) tests 🫣

-However, currently there are also some disadvantages:
+However, currently there are also some disadvantages (feel free to contribute!):
 - it does only read and export PHP files, no JSON
 - vendor translations are not supported
 - since all strings are on one page, big projects might have performance issues